Stephanie Vaquer: NXT (2024–2025)

-At NXT: New Year's Evil on January 7, 2025, Vaquer won a fatal four-way match to become the number one contender to the NXT Women's North American Championship.
-On February 1, 2025, at Royal Rumble, Vaquer entered her first women's Royal Rumble match at number 24, but was eliminated by Nia Jax.
-At NXT Vengeance Day on February 15, Vaquer defeated Fallon Henley to win the NXT Women's North American Championship, marking her first WWE championship win and becoming the first Chilean and South American woman to win a championship in WWE.
+On 1 February 2025, at Royal Rumble, Vaquer entered her first women's Royal Rumble match at number 24, but was eliminated by Nia Jax.
+At NXT Vengeance Day on 15 February, Vaquer defeated Fallon Henley to win the NXT Women's North American Championship, marking her first WWE championship win and becoming the first Chilean and South American woman to win a championship in WWE.
 Vaquer made her first successful title defense on the February 25 episode of NXT against Karmen Petrovic.
 After the match, she was confronted by NXT Women's Champion Giulia, who claimed that she was the greatest champion in NXT, to which Vaquer declared that it must be decided in a Winner Takes All match, which was made official for NXT: Roadblock.

-At the event on March 11, Vaquer defeated Giulia to win the NXT Women's Championship, becoming the first female double champion in NXT history.
-On the March 25 episode of NXT, Vaquer defeated Jaida Parker to retain the NXT Women's Championship in her first defense and Henley in a rematch in the main event to retain the NXT Women's North American Championship, becoming the first double champion in WWE history to successfully defend both titles on the same night.
-On the April 1 episode of NXT, Vaquer relinquished the NXT Women’s North American Championship, ending her reign at 45 days.
-At Stand and Deliver on April 19, Vaquer defeated Giulia, Parker and Jordynne Grace in a fatal four-way match to retain the NXT Women's Championship.
-She made another successful title defense on the April 22 episode of NXT against Roxanne Perez.
-At Battleground on May 25, Vaquer successfully defended the NXT Women's Championship against Grace.
-Two nights later on NXT, Vaquer lost the title to Jacy Jayne after interference from Jayne's Fatal Influence stablemates Henley and Jazmyn Nyx, ending her reign at 77 days in what would be her final NXT match.
+At the event on 11 March, Vaquer defeated Giulia to win the NXT Women's Championship, becoming the first women’s double champion in NXT history.
+On the 25 March episode of NXT, Vaquer defeated Jaida Parker to retain the NXT Women's Championship in her first defence and Henley in a rematch in the main event to retain the NXT Women's North American Championship, becoming the first double champion in WWE history to successfully defend both titles on the same night.
+On 1 April, Vaquer relinquished the NXT Women's North American Championship, ending her reign at 45 days.
+At Stand and Deliver on 19 April, Vaquer defeated Giulia, Parker and Jordynne Grace in a fatal four-way match to retain the NXT Women's Championship.
+She made another successful title defence on the 22 April episode of NXT against Perez.
+At Battleground on 25 May, Vaquer successfully defended the NXT Women's Championship against Grace.
+Two nights later on NXT, Vaquer lost the title to Jacy Jayne after interference from Jayne's Fatal Influence stablemates Henley and Jazmyn Nyx, ending her reign at 77 days in what would be her final match as part of the NXT roster.

+On 16 September, Vaquer made a special appearance at NXT Homecoming, where she teamed with Rhea Ripley and Lyra Valkyria to defeat Fatal Influence in the main event.